telerik/winforms-docs/scheduler/views/exact-time-rendering.md

 __RadScheduler__ supports functionality to arrange appointments according to their start time and duration.
 The __EnableExactTimeRendering__ property should get or set a value, indicating whether the appointment start and end time should be rendered exactly.
 By default its value is *false*.

->note Due to the great difference in the amount of time, which different time scales represent, appointments might become too small to render accurately in larger time scales.
+>tip Due to the great difference in the amount of time, which different time scales represent, appointments might become too small to render accurately in larger time scales.
 >

 >caption Figure 1: Day View